crgvf-commits/MC/README.md

 - AA23-352A, Play Ransomware;
 - AA25-141B, LummaC2.

-Nine additional manifest references without retrievable event payloads were excluded from processing, as described in the manuscript.
+Nine manifest references without retrievable event payloads were excluded from processing.

+The `corpus_inventory.xlsx` artifact provides the provenance of the records considered in the empirical evaluation.

 The public corpus is used to evaluate the classification mechanism.
 It does not reproduce the sensitivity, legal restrictions, or organizational conditions of an operational government CTI network.